(Originally published October 1, 2018. Updated with new persona, Smart QA manager.)

 Bringing these future jobs to life can help business leaders, workers, educators, and policymakers shape their vision and spark conversations around what needs to change to make this happen.
 These future personas represent our ongoing research on skills gaps and the future of work in manufacturing, and reflect several important themes:

 Putting humans in the loop.
-As Deloitte’s 2018 Global Human Capital Trends report explains, leading organizations are working hard to put humans in the loop—rethinking work architecture, retraining people, and rearranging the organization to leverage technology to transform business.
+As Deloitte’s 2018 Global Human Capital Trends report explains, leading organisations are working hard to put humans in the loop—rethinking work architecture, retraining people and rearranging the organisation to leverage technology to transform business.
 The broader aim is not just to eliminate routine tasks and cut costs, but to create value for customers and meaningful work for people.4

 Leveraging the digital toolbox.
-Along with the move toward automation, robotics, and artificial intelligence, manufacturing workers are increasingly relying on digital tools to effectively complete their work.
-As the 2018 Global Human Capital Trends study shows, tools such as collaboration platforms, work-based social media, and instant messaging can increasingly support the communication necessary for higher productivity.6 We have created a “digital toolbox” for each of the personas to exemplify the types of tools a future worker can leverage to perform their daily work.
+Along with the move towards automation, robotics and artificial intelligence, manufacturing workers are increasingly relying on digital tools to effectively complete their work.
+As the 2018 Global Human Capital Trends study shows, tools such as collaboration platforms, work-based social media and instant messaging can increasingly support the communication necessary for higher productivity.6 We have created a “digital toolbox” for each of the personas to exemplify the types of tools a future worker can leverage to perform their daily work.